 🎀 Disadvantage: It can be work to find a caregiver.
 If your caregiver quits or does not show up for work, you can be left without help.

-🎀 Disadvantage: The caregiver you chose must pass a background check for felonies or abuse crimes.
+🎀 Advantage/Disadvantage: The caregiver you chose must pass a background check for felonies or abuse crimes.
 (Other types of convictions may not be a problem).
+Maybe you think this is an advantage, maybe you don’t.

-🎀 Disadvantage: It takes time to complete the paperwork and do the screening to hire a new caregiver.
+🎀 Disadvantage: It takes time to complete the paperwork to hire a new caregiver.
 The first paycheck may not come for several weeks or longer.

 🎀 Disadvantage: It is common for people to run into problems with timesheets and payment, especially at the beginning.
-You may have to work directly with the payroll company to work everything out and resolve problems so your caregivers get paid.
+You have to learn to fill out the timesheets exactly right, and may have to work directly with the payroll company to work everything out and resolve problems so your caregivers get paid.
 This can be a headache.

 🎀 There are a bunch of other little things it might help you to know if you are in this program: How to Get Extra Help if You Are in a Medicaid Waiver Program